Roy Castle Lung Cancer Foundation, researchers and oncologists in Scotland team up to research benefits of e–cigarettes for lung cancer patients

 Professor Bauld added: “Patients diagnosed with lung cancer who continue to smoke may have tried to stop smoking many times in the past, including with established smoking cessation aids, but failed.
 Electronic cigarettes, while not currently licensed as medicines, may provide a more attractive alternative to these patients and help with stopping smoking during treatment.
 This study will explore how acceptable, feasible and useful they are for lung cancer patients.
 We would like to thank Roy Castle Lung Cancer Foundation, patients, our researches and all involved in this important ground breaking research.
 We hope that it will lead to some vitally important findings to help those living with lung cancer.”

-Dr Jesme Fox, Medical Director at Roy Castle Lung Cancer Foundation, made further comment: “The Foundation is delighted to be funding this trial and we eagerly await the findings from Professor Bauld and Dr Harrow.
+Dr Jesme Fox, Medical Director at Roy Castle Lung Cancer Foundation, commented: “The Foundation is delighted to be funding this trial and we eagerly await the findings from Professor Bauld and Dr Harrow.
 We need to understand more about the role that e-cigarettes can play for those living with lung cancer and this trial will do just that.
 We wish the team the best of luck at the start of this ground breaking research project.”

 If you are interested in learning more about the study please contact Lesley Sinclair, the project manager on: L.A.Sinclair@stir.ac.uk